Jumpat/SegAnyGAussians/README.md

 # SAGA
-> Note: This repository is still under construction.
+> Note: Please refer to the v2 branch for the newest version of SAGA.

 The official implementation of SAGA (Segment Any 3D GAussians).
 The paper is at [this url](https://jumpat.github.io/SAGA/SAGA_paper.pdf).
 Please refer to our [project page](https://jumpat.github.io/SAGA/) for more information.
 <br>